 The Founders and the Board of Directors of the Chefs Table Foundation have agreed to offer a culinary school education, as it relates directly to the instructional television cooking show The Chefs’ Table Series®, to homeless U.S. Veterans and homeless young adults.

+Janice Williams background includes both corporate and nonprofit positions in marketing, community outreach and program management.
+Her most recent position was Membership and Development Manager at Boston Neighborhood Network Television.
+Other positions she has held include: Executive Director of Roslindale Village Main Street and Manager of Agewell West Roxbury at Ethos.
+Janice sits on the Community Board of the Blue Hills Bank.
 Williams, along with her husband Glenn have been very active in community volunteerism.
-They established and manage the Roslindale Arts Alliance and have produced a live weekly cable television program called “It’s All About Arts” promoting local artists for 16 years.
-They were the originators in 2004 of the first Roslindale Open Studios, now in its 11th year.
+They established and manage the Roslindale Arts Alliance and have produced a live weekly cable television program called “It’s All About Arts” promoting local artists for 20 years.
+They were the originators in 2004 of the first Roslindale Open Studios, now in its 13th year.
 Williams is an exhibiting artist working in mixed media.

 Chefs Table Foundation was created in 2013 by co-founders Carol O’Connor and Joe Murphy as a Boston-based non-profit.
 The goal was initially to produce a high-quality instructional TV cooking show on public access television, dedicating its energy to encouraging the home cook to reinstate the family meal.